-On Tuesday’s Philosophy in Action Radio, I interviewed Community Preparedness Program Manager Fran Santagata about “Preparing for Wildfires and Evacuations.”
+On Tuesday’s episode of Philosophy in Action Radio, I interviewed Community Preparedness Program Manager Fran Santagata about “Preparing for Wildfires and Evacuations.”
 The podcast of that episode is now available for streaming or downloading.
-You’ll find it on the episode’s archive page, as well as below.

 Remember, you can automatically download podcasts of Philosophy in Action Radio by subscribing to Philosophy in Action’s Podcast RSS Feed: